 When the NQF Attribution Model Selection Guide was examined, it became clear that additional guidance is needed to distinguish the goals of evidence and testing of an attribution model.
 The Panel generally agreed that the goal of reviewing evidence used to support an attribution model is to demonstrate that a provider can reasonably influence the outcomes.
-Multistakeholder review of the conceptual rationale for the influence of the accountable unit upon the outcome can evaluate the reasonableness of the influence of the accountable unit.
+A multistakeholder review can examine the justification provided by the developer on how an accountable unit can influence the outcome being measured.
 This influence often heavily depends on the context in which the attribution model is being used.

-In contrast, the goal of testing is to determine the effectiveness of the attribution model to approximate the patient and provider relationship.
-Thus, for each measured outcome, testing should quantify the patient and provider interactions, and the evidence should conceptually evaluate whether those interactions can have a meaningful impact on the outcome being measured.
-The Panel further clarified that testing of the attribution model should be done through both the performance measure specifications and the program.
-The Panel recognized that the concepts of the reasonableness of influencing outcomes and approximating the patient provider relationship are related, but each should be examined carefully.
+In contrast, the goal of testing is to justify the effectiveness of the attribution model to approximate the patient and provider relationship.
+For example, medical claims data can be used to define the patient-provider relationship using services such as evaluation and management visits or laboratory or radiology services.
+Testing should illustrate the percent of the total patient population that is ultimately attributed to providers using the data and services considered by the developer to approximate the patient and provider relationship.
+This testing should be done using the measure and program attribution specifications.